Phil H. Bucklew: Early life

-He played football before proper protective safety gear was available and his testicles were crushed leaving him sterile.
-He had no children.

-He had an older brother, William Bucklew, who went to France to fight in WWI at the age of 13.
-While there he was injured by mustard gas which shortened his life significantly.

-William "Bill" Bucklew had one child, Dawn Joan Bucklew.
-One of her four children carries his name, Douglas Philip Hale.
-His other great nephews are Winfield William Hale, Burcham Thomas Hale, and grand niece Candace Elisabeth Hale Weir.

 Naval career

 World War II

 Bucklew had served in the Naval Reserve from 1930 until 1934, and once again volunteered for military service on December 8, 1941, the day after the Japanese attack on Pearl Harbor.
 He reported to Norfolk, Virginia, for his training and was commissioned as an ensign upon graduating.
 He soon joined the Navy Scouts and Raiders, an elite force of combat swimmers who scouted beaches for amphibious landings.
 As an Ensign, he served with the Scouts and Raiders in Operation Torch (the invasion of North Africa) in November 1942.
 In July 1943, he commanded a "Scout Boat" during the landings on Sicily (Operation Husky) and was awarded his first Navy Cross.
 Bucklew participated in the landings at Salerno, Italy (Operation Avalanche), where he was awarded the Silver Star.

 Bucklew and his unit were transferred to England to support the imminent invasion of Normandy.
 In January 1944, Bucklew and another S&R officer, Grant Andreasen, swam ashore at night to collect sand samples from the target beach, which would be later referred to as Omaha Beach.
 The mission planners needed to know whether the sand would support heavy vehicles.
 On another occasion, Bucklew and Andreasen were brought within 300 yards of the beach by a kayak paddled by a British Commando.
 They swam the rest of the way and hid in the water to watch and time sentry patrols, before going ashore to collect more sand samples and other useful intelligence.